Suggestion: Watch the 10 minutes video tutorial before reading this article

 As product compliance is not optional, going around the MOQ requirement using ‘standardized materials’ may not always work.

-3. Chinese suppliers don’t keep products in stock
+3. Chinese suppliers normally don’t keep products in stock

 It would be really easy for a factory to sell low volumes if they only kept ready-made units in stock.
 However, they rarely do.
 At least not when it comes to products that are ‘export ready’.